 Part of learning is recognizing the limits of both our understanding and the ways in which we understand.
 We have to engage System 2 to get ourselves off of autopilot.
 The following questions can unlock System 2 and support our learning;

 We should give you fair warning, the process can be tedious and it can feel downright awkward at times.
 Resources like the guidebook Why Am I Always Being Researched?
 (2018) raise awareness about the ways in which we gather, interpret, and use information, and how those methods are influenced in ways of which we may not be aware.
 They also offer practical frameworks and ideas for doing things differently.
 There is even a section that focuses on funders.
 The roots of many research and evaluation practices used today harken back to different times and no longer serve us well.
 It’s time for a reset.

 The Center for Evaluation Innovation has both explored and written about the cognitive traps that foundations should be aware of and the deliberate practices they can adapt to support better learning.
 An article based on Associate Director Tanya Beer’s short talk from this year’s Grantmakers for Effective Organizations Learning Conference (2019) gives a quick dose of CEI’s thinking.
 It is for foundation trustees but has broader relevance.

-If we fail to disrupt and reflect on our learning, we will continue to gather and make sense of data in ways that reflect assumptions that may have never been true, or are no longer true and reinforce practices that conceal truth, rather than deliver it.
+If we fail to disrupt and reflect on our learning, we will continue to gather and make sense of data in ways that reflect assumptions that may have never been true or are no longer true and reinforce practices that conceal the truth, rather than deliver it.